Hawkman (Carter Hall): Final Crisis

-During the Final Crisis crossover event, Hawkman and all of the other heroes fight to stop Darkseid from destroying the DC Multiverse.
+In Final Crisis crossover event, Hawkman and all of the other heroes fight to stop Darkseid from destroying the DC Multiverse.
 In an attempt to save civilians, Checkmate creates a dimensional tunnel between universes.
 It begins breaking down and Lord Eye tries to close it, which will kill all the people who are still in the tunnel.
 Hawkman and Hawkgirl destroy Lord Eye but are caught in the explosion.
 All of the other people are safely transported via a second Boom Tube.
 This fulfills the prophecy of the Demiurge.
-While it is implied Hawkman and Hawkgirl are dead, author Geoff Johns has stated they are alive at the beginning of the upcoming event, the Blackest Night.
-It is later confirmed in Justice League of America Hawkgirl is alive but is hospitalized.
+Hawkman is killed, while Hawkgirl survives but is hospitalized.

 Blackest Night

 In Blackest Night #1, Kendra argues with Hawkman over whether to visit Jean Loring's grave with the Atom.
 As the two heroes quarrel, the reanimated corpses of Ralph and Sue Dibny, who are now members of the Black Lantern Corps, enter Hawkman's sanctuary.
 The Black Lanterns attack, Sue impaling Hawkgirl on a spear.
 Ralph taunts Hawkman, who is killed shortly afterwards.
 Both heroes are reanimated as Black Lanterns by Black Hand.

 It was also revealed in Green Lantern (vol. 4) #46 Khufu's and Chay-Ara's bodies were taken from Earth by the Zamarons and placed in the violet central power battery.
 Their love is the source of the Star Sapphire's powers.
 The pair receive black rings during the battle on Zamaron.
 Their escape from the central power battery causes widespread destruction on the planet.

 During the battle at Coast City, the Atom is chosen by the Indigo Tribe to be more effective against Nekron's forces.
 The Atom tells Indigo-1 to keep his involvement in the deployment of the troops a secret, and asks that she help him find a way to resurrect Hawkman and Hawkgirl.
 In the final battle, Hawkman and Hawkgirl are resurrected by the white light.
 Kendra is revealed to be Shiera Hall, who remembers her past lives; she and Carter joyfully reunite.